Matthew C. Whited, PhD, FSBM

 Current Graduate Students

-Rose Skelly is a first-year student in the Clinical Health Psychology program.
+Rose Skelly(she/her) is a fourth-year student in the Clinical Health Psychology program.
 She completed her master’s degree in clinical psychology at Ball State University in 2021, with her thesis examining anxiety sensitivity’s moderating effect on the relationship between trait anxiety and sleep dysfunction.
 Rose also received her bachelor’s degree from Ball State University, where she studied psychology and journalism.
 Before starting at ECU, Rose worked as an addictions case manager in Louisville, Kentucky, and as a newspaper journalist in Indiana.
-Under Dr. Whited’s supervision, she plans to continue studying the effects of transdiagnostic mechanisms such as anxiety sensitivity on health behaviors and physical health conditions.
+Her dissertation is focused on piloting a 1-session intervention, with text messaging follow up, to improve anxiety sensitivity among CVPR patients.

 Former Graduate Students

-Dr. Taylor Freeman graduated from ECU in 2019 and currently works as a clinical psychologist with the Abdominal Transplant team at UNC Health in Chapel Hill, NC.
+Dr. Freeman graduated from ECU in 2019 and currently works as a clinical psychologist with the Abdominal Transplant team at UNC Health in Chapel Hill, NC.
 While working with Dr. Whited, he completed a Master’s thesis examining depressive symptoms as a predictor of participation at a local cardiac rehabilitation center, as well as a dissertation where he designed and piloted a brief intervention attempting to use values-based behavior to promote exercise behavior.
 He went on to complete an internship in Clinical Health Psychology at VA Connecticut Healthcare System-West Haven, and a post-doctoral fellowship in Behavioral Medicine/Primary Care-Mental Health Integration at the Durham VA Healthcare System.

-Dr. Ansley Taylor Loveless (Corson) earned her Ph.D. from East Carolina University in 2019 and currently works as a clinical neuropsychologist in private practice in Franklin, TN.
+Dr. Loveless (Corson) earned her Ph.D. from East Carolina University in 2019 and currently works as a clinical neuropsychologist in private practice in Franklin, TN.
 While working with Dr. Whited, she completed a Master’s thesis which examined the relationship between subtypes of perfectionism, BIS/BAS, and heart rate variability, as well as a dissertation that explored possible executive functioning deficits among perfectionists.
 Dr. Loveless went on to complete internship and a postdoctoral fellowship in clinical neuropsychology at the Veteran Affairs Medical Center in Salem, VA.

 Clinical Interests

 When I have the opportunity to supervise a clinical team of graduate students, I expand my service to include exposure-based treatments for anxiety disorders, especially panic disorder and social anxiety disorder.
-I also increasingly bring both formal and informal mindfulness practice into treatment these days and you can listen to some guided mindfulness tracks I made to introduce and facilitate formal practice.
+I also increasingly bring both formal and informal mindfulness practice into treatment these days and you can listen to some guided mindfulness and relaxation tracks I made to introduce and facilitate formal practice.

 Grant Funding